top of page

 What is Pyrography?

-Pyrography is the ancient art of burning images or writing onto a suitable surface.
-Often, this tends to be wood, but pyrography can also be utilised to burn onto other substrates such as leather, paper, gourds and bone.
+Pyrography is the ancient art of burning a design onto a suitable surface by hand.
+Often, this tends to be wood, but pyrography can also be used to burn onto other materials such as leather, paper, gourds and bone.

 Though the items we burn on have remained pretty much the same since humanity first discovered pyrography, the tools we burn with have changed considerably.
 Going from wood and metal pokers heated in a fire, to highly specialised machines with changeable shaped tips, multiple pen attachments and variable temperature controls.